ComaszTyrulik/BasicCppSetup/README.md

 ### Clang Format
 `BasicCppSetup` contains `.clang-format` file which is used to enforce coding standards.
-Here's an example of `BasicCppSetup` code format:
+Here's an example of `BasicCppSetup` code formatting:

 ```c++
 #include "LocalInclude1.h"